French battleship Justice: 1911–1914

 On 19 January 1912, Justice and the battleship Danton steamed to Malta in company with the destroyers Lansquenet and Carabinier.
 Vérité joined the ships en route from Bizerte, and the five vessels arrived in Valletta on 22 January.
 There, they met King George V and Queen Mary of Britain, then returning from their voyage to India that year.
 On 24 April, Justice went to sea with République for gunnery training off the Hyères roadstead; they were joined by Patrie and Vérité the next day.
 Admiral Augustin Boué de Lapeyrère inspected both battleship squadrons in Golfe-Juan from 2 to 12 July, after which the ships cruised first to Corsica and then to Algeria.
 The rest of the year passed uneventfully for Justice.

 In early 1913, Justice and the rest of the 2nd Squadron took part in training exercises off Le Lavandou.
 The French fleet, which by then included sixteen battleships, held large-scale maneuvers between Toulon and Sardinia beginning on 19 May.
 The exercises concluded with a fleet review for President Raymond Poincaré.
 Gunnery practice followed from 1 to 4 July.
 The 2nd Squadron departed Toulon on 23 August with the armored cruisers Jules Ferry and Edgar Quinet and two destroyer flotillas to conduct training exercises in the Atlantic.
 While en route to Brest, the ships stopped in Tangier, Royan, Le Verdon, La Pallice, Quiberon Bay, and Cherbourg.
 They reached Brest on 20 September, where they met a Russian squadron of four battleships and five cruisers.
 The ships then steamed back south, stopping in Cádiz, Tangier, Mers El Kébir, Algiers, and Bizerte before ultimately arriving back in Toulon on 1 November.
 On 3 December, République, Justice, Vérité, and Démocratie conducted torpedo training and range-finding drills.
 While anchored at Les Salins on the night of 19/20 December, heavy winds blew Démocratie into Justice; Démocratie's port screw cut through Justice's starboard anchor chain and the collision knocked two of Justice's armor plates from her bow.
 Both vessels were forced to return to Toulon for repairs.

 After completing repairs, Justice returned to Les Salins in early 1914, where she and the other 2nd Squadron ships conducted torpedo training on 19 January.
 Later that month they steamed to Bizerte before returning to Toulon on 6 February.
 On 4 March, Justice, Démocratie, Vérité, and République joined the 1st Squadron battleships and the 2nd Light Squadron for a visit to Porto-Vecchio, Sardinia.
 On 30 March, the 2nd Squadron ships steamed to Malta to visit the British Mediterranean Fleet, remaining there until 3 April.
-The squadron visited various ports in June, but following the assassination of Archduke Franz Ferdinand and the ensuing July Crisis prompted the fleet to remain close to port, making only short training sorties as international tensions rose.
+The squadron visited various ports in June, but following the assassination of Archduke Franz Ferdinand and the ensuing July Crisis, the fleet remained close to port, making only short training sorties as international tensions rose.